florianbley/Explaining_predictive_uncertainty_by_exposing_second_order_effects/README.md

 tabular dataset.

 # Running Feature-Flipping
-To rerun the feature flipping experiment, run the featureflipping_experiment.py script.
+To rerun the feature-flipping experiment, run the featureflipping_experiment.py script.
 The script will
 1) load the datasets specified in the dataset_names list of the main block
-2) Train either a deep ensemble or MC-dropout ensemble, as specified by the uncertainty_type ('ensemble' or 'MC_dropout')
+2) train either a deep ensemble or MC-dropout ensemble, as specified by the uncertainty_type ('ensemble' or 'MC_dropout')
 3) explain predictive uncertainty with the methods specified in the explanation_methods list
 4) run the feature flipping experiment, calculate the AUFC values
-5) save results as pkl files in the results folder.
+5) save results as .pkl files in the results folder.

 To change the tested datasets, number of models in the ensembles, the uncertainty estimator, or the explanation methods, modify the corresponding variables in the main block of the script.